 Sydney Allen, sophomore

-Sydney will continue her studies with both instruments at Vanderbilt, with an Arts and Science major.
+Sydney is continuing her studies with both instruments at Vanderbilt, although she specializes in trombone with a trombone performance minor.
+She is majoring in Earth and Environmental Science, with additional minors in Biology and Environmental Sustainability.
 Outside of her musical and academic commitments, Sydney enjoys spending time with her horse at home in Louisville, Kentucky, and reading everything and anything with words.

 Isaac Johnson, sophomore

 Isaac Johnson is a trombone performance major hailing from Pine Island, Minnesota.
 He started playing trombone at the tender age of ten and has never regretted it.
 Isaac is an Emerson Scholar Interlochen Summer Arts Camp alumnus (2012) and is grateful for that experience which helped him decide to pursue music as a career.
 He has participated in many performing organizations, including his favorite for the past three years of high school, the Minnesota Youth Symphonies’ Symphony Orchestra under the direction of Manny Laureano.
 The 2013-14 school year was a memorable one for him.
 He performed the first movement of Tomasi’s Concerto for Trombone with the “President’s Own” United States Marine Band, was named a YoungArts winner, was selected as an alternate with the National Youth Orchestra, and performed Arthur Pryor’s Blue Bells of Scotland with the Minneapolis Pops.
 Isaac is extremely excited to be working with THE Jeremy Wilson and can’t wait to dive into all that Vanderbilt has to offer.